rsmusllp/king-phisher/INSTALL.md

 connecting, communicates via RPC to the server through the encrypted SSH tunnel.

 Additionally, the user logging in with the King Phisher Client will require a valid local account on the King Phisher Server.
-The King Phisher Server runs a self contained HTTP server and does not require an additional one such as Apache, or Nginx.
+The King Phisher Server provides its own HTTP server and does not require an additional one such as Apache, or Nginx.
+Running an additional server such as Apache or Nginx will likely result in a conflict in when trying to bind to a default port.

 ## Linux Install Steps